 Three Lined Potato Beetle (Lema trilinea)

-Detailing the identifying qualities of the Three Lined Potato Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Three Lined Potato Beetle.

 Updated: 2/7/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org